omste/helloworld/README.md

-# HelloWorld – Cloud Run Deployment
+# A Modern Hello World

 This is a modern, production-ready web service deployed on Google Cloud Run.
 It demonstrates a clean architecture, robust CI/CD pipeline, and modern deployment practices.